Wastewater Management Program

 Overview and Responsibilities

-In 1972, the Cape May County Municipal Utilities Authority (CMCMUA or Authority) was created by the Cape May County Board of Chosen Freeholders.
+In 1972, the Cape May County Municipal Utilities Authority (CMCMUA or Authority) was created by the Cape May County Board of County Commissioners (formerly named the Board of Chosen Freeholders) (Board).
 The CMCMUA, and its appointed Board of Commissioners, was entrusted with the task of designing, constructing, and operating, efficient and cost-effective wastewater treatment facilities to respond to the passage of the 1972 Amendment to the Federal Water Pollution Control Act, commonly referred to as the Clean Water Act.
 This Amendment mandated the abatement of pollution of the nation’s water resources.
 These new regional treatment facilities would replace numerous outdated municipal treatment plants which discharged effluent into back bay areas and contributed to the degradation of estuaries and the marine environment.